fluxcd/flux2/rfcs/0011-opentelemetry-tracing/README.md

 The aim is to collect traces via OpenTelemetry across all Flux related objects, such as HelmReleases, Kustomizations and among others.
 These may be sent towards a tracing provider where are going to be stored and visualized.
 Thereby, this may involve a new API definition obj called `Trace`, which may be capable of linking all the `EventSources` and send them out to a reusable tracing `Provider`.
 In this way, it could facilitate the observability and monitoring of Flux related objects.

 ## Motivation
 This RFC was born out of a need for end-to-end visibility into Flux’s multi-controller GitOps workflow.
-At the time Flux was one monolithic controller; it has since split into several specialized controllers (source-, kustomize-, helm-, notification-, etc.), which makes tracing the path of a single “Git change → applied resource → notification” much harder.
+At the time Flux was one monolithic controller; it has since split into several specialized controllers (source-controller, kustomize-controller, helm-controller, notification-controller, etc.), which makes tracing the path of a single “Git change → applied resource → notification” much harder.

 Correlate a Git commit with all downstream actions.
-You want one single trace that shows:
+You want one single trace that (via multiple spans) shows:
-- The Source Controller pulling and applying the new YAML.
+- Source-controller current revision ID.
 - Any Kustomize or Helm reconciliations that ran.
-- Events emitted and notifications sent by the Notification Controller.
+- Events emitted and notifications sent by the notification-controller.

 On top of this, can be built custom UIs that surface trace timelines alongside Git commit or Docker image tags, so operators can say “what exactly happened when I tagged v1.2.3?” in a single pane of glass.